On-the-fly hand-eye calibration for the da Vinci surgical robot: Methods

 The previous subsection focuses on evaluating individual compatibility for a single association hypothesis.
 However, in reality, there usually exists multiple unlabeled observations with outliers.
 Moreover, being individually compatible does not necessarily lead to a globally compatible outcome.
 To overcome these limitations, in this subsection, we expand the previous individual compatibility evaluation criterion to cases where multiple associations are present.
 The algorithm for conducting joint compatibility test is presented as Algorithm.\ref{alg:JC_algorithm}.

-We assume that there exists a hypothesis list $\Hcand$, which contains $k$ non-trivial association hypotheses.
+We assume that there exists joint hypotheses $\Hcand$, which contains $k$ non-trivial association hypotheses.
 These non-trivial hypotheses are denoted as $\{\mathcal{H}_{i_1j_1}...\mathcal{H}_{i_kj_k}\}$.
-For each non-trivial hypothesis, we first calculate its corresponding innovation and Jacobian matrix and then stack them vertically.
+For each non-trivial individual hypothesis, we first calculate its corresponding innovation and Jacobian matrix and then stack them vertically.
 Their corresponding $\mathbf{\Sigma_e}$ and $\mathbf{\Sigma_v}$ matrices are stacked diagonally.
 Then the covariance matrix $\matfont{C}_{\Hcand}$ for all innovations is calculated as per eq.\eqref{eq:C_mat_joint}.

 The squared Mahalanobis distance $D^2_{\Hcand}$ for $\Hcand$ is expressed in eq.\eqref{eq:Mahalanobis_joint}.

 Similar to eq.\eqref{eq:Mahalanobis}, if $D^2_{\Hcand} < \chi^2_{d,\alpha}$, where $d=2k$, $\Hcand$ is deemed jointly compatible.